overlord369/Revelation/_posts/2017-06-08-Effort will release it's reward, only after you refuse to quit.md

 A manager at a Company took a group of his employees to a golf course, where he introduced them to a virtuoso Golfer.

 He made them watch him perform.
-He had a bunch of golf clubs ,bats, pool sticks, anything you can think of that would be long and could be used to hit a golf ball.
+He had a bunch of golf clubs , bats, pool sticks, anything you can think of that would be long and could be used to hit a golf ball.
 Out in the course were markers at 25, 50, 75, 100 yards on out to about 300 yards.
 This man went through a half hour display of hitting golf balls to these markers and landing every ball within about 2-feet of the marker.
 Hundreds of balls without fail.
 He was an absolute magician and could drive 300 yards, perfectly straight with a putter and hit a golf ball 100 yards (or to any marker) with a baseball bat just as well.
 It was unbelievable.

 After this impressive display, the sales manager told the employees that he paid him                  $ 20,000 in cash to do that 30 minute show and paid for all of his expenses as well.